 Role at ANSTO

-Dr Elliot Gilbert is instrument scientist for the QUOKKA small-angle neutron scattering instrument and led the project for its design, construction and commissioning.
-Elliot is also leader of the of the Food Science project that seeks to apply a materials science approach to the study of structure and dynamics in food-based systems.
+Elliot Gilbert is instrument scientist for the QUOKKA small-angle neutron scattering instrument and led the project for its design, construction and commissioning.
+Elliot also devised, initiated and now leads the Food Science project that applies materials science approaches to examine structure-property-process relationships in food-based systems; he has written a review on the application of neutron scattering to food science and technology.
+Read paper.

 He received his PhD in chemistry from the Australian National University in 1998.
-Following an ARC/SPIRT Industrial Postdoctoral Fellowship, he joined the Small-Angle Scattering Group at the Intense Pulsed Neutron Source at Argonne National Laboratory in 1999 where he provided scientific and technical assistance to users of the small-angle scattering instruments.
+Following a successful ARC Industrial Postdoctoral Fellowship, he joined the Intense Pulsed Neutron Source at Argonne National Laboratory in the United States where he provided scientific and technical support to researchers using small-angle neutron scattering and neutron reflectometry as well as developing teaching resources for the National School on Neutron and X-ray Scattering.

 Qualifications & Achievements

 - Attracted over $6 m of research funding (incl.
-ARC Discovery, ARC LINKAGE, Flagship Funding and Access to Major Research Facilities)
+ARC Discovery, ARC LINKAGE)

 - Diploma in Project Management